Yey!

-Yey! (stylized as YeY!) is a Philippine children's programming block created by ABS-CBN, and was one of the freemium channels of ABS-CBN TV Plus.
+Yey! (stylized as YeY!) is a Philippine children's programming block created by ABS-CBN Corporation, and was one of the freemium channels of ABS-CBN TV Plus.
 Yey! was the second animation channel of ABS-CBN, after Hero TV.
 The channel aired Filipino-dubbed Japanese anime series and foreign cartoon shows, along with imported programming from ABS-CBN's former main channel and Hero TV.

 History

-TV channel (2011–2020)
+Pre-launch as the TV channel (2010–2020)

+On November 23, 2010, ABS-CBN filed the "Yey!" trademark for the preparation of the channel's launch.
+The logo used was the balloons on a sky background with the text.

-Yey! was initially launched in 2011 as a digital free-to-air channel.
+Yey! was then launched in the following year as a digital free-to-air channel.
 On February 11, 2015, the channel became available on ABS-CBN TV Plus in the digital box channel 4.

 On June 30, 2020, the channel ceased broadcasting permanently due to a cease-and-desist order issued by the National Telecommunications Commission (NTC) and Solicitor General Jose Calida.
 On September 10, 2020, the frequency for Yey! (from channel 43) was recalled by the NTC.
 In January 2022, the former frequency for Yey! was awarded to Apollo Quiboloy's Sonshine Media Network International (SMNI) until its 30-day suspension on December 19, 2023.

 Programming block (2021–present)

 On November 6, 2021, Yey! was relaunched as a programming block on Kapamilya Channel, A2Z (under "Kidz Toon Time" and "Kidz Weekend"), and Jeepney TV.
 Cardcaptor Sakura: Clear Card resumed airing on A2Z and completed all the episodes.

-On April 14, 2024, some of Yey!'s programming, particularly reruns of several ABS-CBN-produced fantasy drama series, also aired on ALLTV, which was likewise broadcasting content from Jeepney TV.
+On April 14, 2024, select programming from Yey!, including reruns of various ABS-CBN-produced fantasy drama series, was broadcast on ALLTV2.
+This channel also featured content from Jeepney TV until January 1, 2026, before transitioning to a new programming block on the Kapamilya Channel.